ja-sanborn/allyaria/docs/references/Theming/Allyaria.Theming.Values.AllyariaColorValue.md

-# Allyaria.Theming.Palette.AllyariaColorValue
+# Allyaria.Theming.Values.AllyariaColorValue

 `AllyariaColorValue` represents a framework-agnostic color value with CSS-oriented parsing and formatting, immutable value semantics, and total ordering based on the canonical uppercase `#RRGGBBAA` form.
-It supports parsing from CSS-style strings,
-CSS Web color names, and Material Design palette names, and provides conversions between RGBA and HSVA models.
+It supports parsing from CSS-style strings, CSS Web color names, and Material Design palette names, and provides conversions between RGBA and HSVA models.

 ---

 ## Constructors

 * `AllyariaColorValue(string value)`
   Parses a color from hex (`#RGB`, `#RGBA`, `#RRGGBB`, `#RRGGBBAA`), `rgb()`/`rgba()`, `hsv()`/`hsva()`, CSS Web names, or Material Design names.
 Throws an exception if unrecognized.

 * `static AllyariaColorValue FromHsva(double h, double s, double v, double a = 1.0)`
   Creates a color from HSVA channels.
 Throws `ArgumentOutOfRangeException` if any component lies outside its valid range.

 * `static AllyariaColorValue FromRgba(byte r, byte g, byte b, double a = 1.0)`
   Creates a color from RGBA channels.
 Throws `ArgumentOutOfRangeException` if alpha is outside `[0..1]`.

 ---